 When the diary was eventually published in English, the title was changed to Anne Frank: The Diary of a Young Girl.

 Neither of these titles, however, gives any hint that the diary is written by a Jewish girl while she and her family were in hiding from the Nazis during World War II.
-It seems that the publishers, and Anne’s father, Otto Frank, who did the original editing, felt the most important thing about her journal is that it belonged to a young girl.
-Rather than immediately labeling Anne’s diary as one of a war victim, it is instead presented in a more universal manner, showing that regardless of the circumstances in her life, she was essentially a thirteen year-old girl.
+It seems that the publishers—and Anne’s father, Otto Frank, who did the original editing—felt the most important thing about her journal is that it was written by a young girl.
+Rather than immediately labeling Anne’s diary as one of a war victim, it is instead presented in a more universal manner, showing that, regardless of the circumstances in her life, she was essentially just like any other teenage girl.